 Omega 3 fats are known to have anti-inflammatory properties and Omega 6 fats are more inflammatory.

-Over time our diets have shifted from lower intake of Omega 6 to Omega 3 (4:1) to a much higher intake (20:1).
+Over time our diets have shifted from a lower intake of Omega 6 to Omega 3 (4:1) to a much higher intake (20:1).
 It’s thought that this shift to higher amounts of Omega 6 in our diets is contributing to increased inflammation.

-It is not totally understood why higher amounts of Omega 6 to Omega 3 in our diet are contributing to an increased inflammatory response.
+It is not totally understood why higher amounts of Omega 6 to Omega 3 in our diet are contributing to increased inflammatory response.
 Some theorize that Omega 6 can be converted into arachidonic acid which contributes to inflammation.

 Other research suggests this conversion to arachidonic acid may not contribute as much to inflammation as others suggest, but that Omega 6 simply inhibits the anti-inflammatory effects of Omega 3.
 1